Xilinx/VMC_Help/HLS/HLS_Kernel_Function/README.md

 # HLS Kernel

-This block lets you import an HLS kernel code with a streaming interface.
+This block lets you import an HLS kernel IP and simulate it in Vitis Model Composer.

 ![](./Images/block.png)